mikimaine/sims-zeus/README.md

 #Description
  This malaware is amazing.
- Just look around and if you to want to build the solution but you dont know how: send me an email @ mikias.amdu@gmail.com / create issue.
+ Just look around and if you want to build the solution but you dont know how: send me an email @ create issue.

- Only one thing i cant direct is: please configure the solution builder in build_full.cmd and also in Output/builder/congi.txt file.
+ Only one thing i cant say is: please configure the solution builder in build_full.cmd and also in Output/builder/congi.txt file.

  You can find the php Script inside Source/server[php]
 #Tools